This article is part of our body language guide. Click here for more.

 Scoffing

 Scoffing is a shortened laugh.
-You might hear it as a small poof of air coming out, coupled with lowered eyebrows.
+You might hear it as a small puff of air coming out, coupled with lowered eyebrows.
 Scoffing can happen when a person shows an air of superiority or astonishment at something.
 See it in action here between an ex-couple, where the man immediately scoffs in response to a question the woman asks (timestamp 1:55):

 Stuttering